dapmas/ScreenShareDemo/README.md

 # ScreenShare
-A screen sharing app built using node.js and web-etc
+A screen sharing app built using node.js and web-rtc